 The Undoing of the Middle Manager

-- Year 0: Fresher enters company as coder.
+- Year 0: Fresher enters the company as a coder.
 Gets assigned to training/bench or both

-- Year 1: Gets assigned to a billable project for client.
-Learns to code.
+- Year 1: Gets assigned to a billable project for a client.
+Learns to code

 - Year 2: Slogs ass off writing code and also learning other languages etc. Goes onsite.

-- Year 3/4: Gets promoted to some manager or architect.
-The end.
+- Year 4-6: Gets promoted to some manager or architect.

 But nobody realizes that these days, life can never really be “set”, those days are long gone.
 Maybe this is another generational hangover, them thinking their cushy IT jobs are “permanent” like the government jobs of their parents.
 Sad but true, the average IT guys’ career will be over by the time he/she turns 40 nowadays as no one will be able to afford him/her anymore.
 This is true not only for India but for the “Valley” as well.
 Over the years, the middle of the Pyramid has gotten more and more bulged like the waistlines of the managers which make it up.
 There are just too many managers that is it getting ridiculous!
 This bubble had to burst sometime.
 Once they stopped learning, those people were doomed because when push comes to shove the only people who matter will be those with tangible skills they can use to “create” items of value or intellectual capital, like a mobile app or process document or a disc brake, and not people with “managerial skills” who live by jargon and office politics.
 No one will hire you just because you have 10 years experience.
 Ten years of doing what, boss?
 List out 10 of your achievements.
 This complacency is what made them miss the startup bus as well.
 Sorry to say this, but I have to agree that a majority of “techies” are plain dumb, with no knowledge on what is going on in the world outside their little bubbles.
 Brought up in status quos where everything was smooth sailing and without knowing much hardship, they lacked the vision or foresight so see the writing on the wall.
 The money was flowing, jobs were aplenty and everyone was happy.
 They thought that this would go on interminably and the sun would shine forever.
 Apparently it did not and now they are left holding the short end of the stick, wondering what happened.